skishp/MathematicsOfMachineLearning/ML2022/exercise06/README.md

 ```
 Note: I'm not using the conda package installer, since there might be packages which can't be downloaded via conda, and/or the names of the packages are different.

-I will not note the exercises in this `README.md` since the exercises and solutions are well documented in the jupyter notebook.
+I will not write down the exercises in this `README.md` since the exercises and solutions are well documented in the jupyter notebook.

 However I will give some of my insights about parts of the code I'm mostly interested in.